crowdsourcing-class/crowdsourcing-class.github.io/assignments/pa3.md

 6. Open the output file, <code>hits&#95;graded.csv</code>. <b>Double check</b> by spot checking some of the approvals and rejections and verifying that you agree with the decisions your script made.

 7. If everything looks normal and happy, you can upload <code>hits&#95;graded.csv</code> to MTurk from the same screen where you downloaded the data.
 After processing, you should get a screen like this.
-Go ahead and repost the HITs which you are rejecting.
-You will want to have three good quality judgements on each tweet for our future assignments.

 	<img src="../images/approve-reject.png" align="middle">